 If you have central AC, the outside fan is the fan mounted at the top of the unit, underneath the protective screen.
 It expels the heat from inside your home back into the great outdoors, meaning if there’s an issue, this heat transfer won’t be as efficient or happen at all.
 Beyond being uncomfortable inside, the AC compressor may overheat and be damaged, causing extensive repairs or possible replacement to get the system up and running again.

-Your air conditioner’s performance and efficiency hinges on the exact amount of refrigerant is used.
+Your air conditioner’s performance and efficiency hinge on the exact amount of refrigerant used.
 Low refrigerant only happens when the system was undercharged at installation or it has a leak.

 Air conditioning has been a standard feature in southeast Georgia homes for years.
 The months of oppressive heat and humidity make it a requirement for comfort in our homes.
 But if you find yourself needing to install an air conditioning system, call the residential HVAC company residents have called for years, Gordon’s Heating & Air.